sprkweb/tarona/CONTRIBUTING.md

 Entire time all of these objects actively interact with front-end through WebSocket, changing displayed things.

+#### Abstraction level 2.
+Action Core
+`Action` is a main type of acts (see its documentation).
+Its main part is `Landscape` (hexagonal grid), which consists of `Ground` (static surfaces, such as water, mountains, floor) and `Entity`s (objects which stands on the ground).

+It is important that ground always takes one hexagon.
+However, entities can take multiple places and there are can be many entities at the same place.
+This is why action core also includes `PlaceEntity` for easier movement of entities and `entities_index`, which contains coordinates for "central" points of entities for faster access and recognition of central entities' parts.

+When action is started, landscape with its content is converted into simplier format and sent to front-end.

 # Maintenance
 ## Some statements